SlackBuffer/digest_gopl/tgpl/_notes/interfaces.md

 - This design lets you **create new interfaces** that are **satisfied by existing concrete types [x] without changing the existing types**, which is particularly useful for types defined in packages that you don't control
 # Interface as contracts
 - A concrete type specifies the exact representation of its values and exposes the intrinsic operations of that representation, such as arithmetic for numbers, or indexing, `append` and `range` for slices.
 A concrete type may also provide additional behaviors through its methods.
 When you have a value of a concrete type, you know exactly what it is and what you can do with it
-- An interface is an abstract type
-    - It doesn't expose the representation or internal structure of its values, or the set of basic operations they support
-    - It reveals only **some of their methods**
+- An interface is an *abstract type*.
+It doesn't expose the representation or internal structure of its values, or the set of basic operations they support.
+It reveals only **some of their methods**
-- When you have a value of an interface, you know nothing about what it is; you know only what it can do, or more precisely, what behaviors are provided by its methods
+- When you have a value of an interface, you know nothing about what it is; you know only what it can do, or more precisely, **what behaviors are provided by its methods**
 - `fmt.Fprintf`

     ```go